How to Say "There is a golden key in the rainbow hill" in Korean | -아/어요 Grammar

 What does "There is a golden key in the rainbow hill" mean in Korean?

-The Korean sentence "무지개 언덕에 금빛 열쇠가 있어요." translates to "There is a golden key in the rainbow hill." in English. "무지개 언덕에 금빛 열쇠가 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "무지개 언덕에 금빛 열쇠가 있어요." translates to "There is a golden key in the rainbow hill." in English.
+Korean learners love sentences like "무지개 언덕에 금빛 열쇠가 있어요." because they are practical and memorable.
+Meaning "there is a golden key in the rainbow hill", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: mujigae eondeoke geumbit yeolsoega iteoyo.